rfbergeron/bompiler/IDEAS.md

 The contents of source lines to be written out will be tracked in a struct with fields for label, instruction, left/right operands, and comment.

-# Printing of symbol table
-Unfortunately, because of the way symbols are stored, it would be difficult to organize them in a way that is readable in the same way as the abstract syntax tree.

-For now, the thing that makes the most sense is to list the details of the abstract syntax tree node, followed by a list of all the symbols stored in the table associated with that node.

-# Simpler integer type specifier verification
-Currently, the function that checks integer specifiers is very long and complicated because it uses flags and a large switch statement to ensure that the order is "correct".
-I think relaxing the standard here would make the implementation easier while relaxing requirements on the input in a way that does not introduce ambiguity.

-# Simplifying type specifier verification in general
-The verification of type specifiers as a whole could be reduced to a single function that compares and modifies bitmasks as opposed to the current system that separates functionality into multiple functions depending on the base type.

-There are a few "base" types:
-- integer types (including characters)
-- enums
-- structs
-- unions
-- void

-When declared, objects must specify exactly one of these types.

-Simplyfing the parser and having the type checker catch these errors might be helpful and/or easier.

-It would also mean less `TypeSpec` constants would have to be defined, as the only "default" ones would be `signed int` and `char`.

-## Functions
-### `symbol_value_print`
-Takes as arguments the `SymbolValue` to be printed, the buffer to be printed to, and the length of the buffer.
-Prints the declaration location, followed by the base type and auxiliary information.
-More information will be printed out as those features are implemented.

-### `symbol_table_print_table`
-Takes as an argument the `const map *` to be printed.
-This function will use `map_foreach_pair` to iterate over every symbol in the current scope.
-Pairs will be passed as arguments to `symbol_table_print_entry`.

-### `astree_print_symbols`
-Takes as an argument the `ASTree *` node whose symbol table is to be printed, the output file to be printed to, and the depth of the node in the abstract syntax tree.

-## Silly extensions
-A fun extension would be the ability to return fixed-length arrays by value.
-The function declaration/definition would need the size of the returned array to be specified in the declaration.
-The appropriate amount of space would be allocated on the stack by the caller, and a pointer to this space would be passed as an additional parameter to the function.
-Attempts to convert the returned value directly into a pointer would fail, since semantically the returned value is an lvalue, whose address cannot be taken?
-I think?